anaclumos/extracranial/Research/pages/Migrating Project Aldehyde to FlightControl (February 2024).md

 As [[Aldehyde]] grew, with thousands of documents and images, the RAM usage started to spike.
 Then, on January 2023, [[Aldehyde]] became too big to fit inside a [[Vercel]] builder.
 More information on [[Aldehyde Outage (January 2023)]].

 I have had to change my workflow to build it locally and push it to [[Cloudflare Worker|Cloudflare workers]].
 While this workflow worked, I had to wait 20 minutes for it to build and 5 minutes to deploy.
 [Sometimes wrangler would fail on a specific network](https://github.com/cloudflare/workers-sdk/issues/1194?notification_referrer_id=NT_kwDOAeMNUrMzNzU5MjEzODgyOjMxNjU3Mjk4#issuecomment-1622839913); [sometimes the build would never finish and I had to keep the program running forever](https://github.com/facebook/docusaurus/issues/9754#issuecomment-1913166305).
 In the end, it was **not** a delightful experience.
-Finally, the cache control seemed slightly awkward; a full [[JavaScript|JS]]-[[CSS]]] redownload happens whenever I deploy my website.
+Finally, the cache control seemed slightly awkward; a full [[JavaScript|JS]]-[[CSS]] redownload happens whenever I deploy my website.
 As far as I know, [[docusaurus]] has its internal hash output generator, but [[Cloudflare Pages]] seemed to override it.
 I haven't investigated more, but I noticed far more flashing repaints on [[Cloudflare Pages]].
 (Long story short, AWS CloudFront had far fewer repaints and seemed to cache things correctly)

 After getting a [positive first impression](https://twitter.com/anaclumos/status/1746728735989256507) on [[FlightControl]], I naturally moved some of my projects off from [[Vercel]] and [[Cloudflare Pages]].
 The best part was that I paid the [[AWS]] fees, and thus, I didn't need to worry about exceeding the build limit (in either time or space).
 Is the building taking longer?
 I can pay more.
 Does the build takes too much RAM?
-Change the Codebuild instance to a higher one.
+Change the CodeBuild instance to a higher one.
 Problems that can be solved with money are the most straightforward.
 Unfortunately, Vercel or Cloudflare does not allow me to pay for more build time or RAM.

 Finally, ever since [[Winning Backdrop Build v2 (December 2023)]], I had \$\$\$ of [[AWS]] credits I needed to use in the next two years, but [[AWS]] [[DX]] is a pain compared to more modern solutions like [[Vercel]] or [[Cloudflare Pages]]... and I didn't want to spend weeks of dev-hours just trying to configure EC2s.
 But also, at the same time, I didn't want to let go of all these valuable credits... so I was in this checkmated position, but [[FlightControl]] came to rescue me.